Catalyst20104/Memory-Allocation-Analyzer/README.md

 Memory Allocation Analyzer is a tool designed to analyze and optimize memory usage in programs.
 It helps developers identify memory leaks, inefficiencies, and potential optimizations in their code.

 ## Features
-- Tracks memory allocations and deallocations
+- Tracks memory allocations
-- Detects memory leaks
 - Provides detailed memory usage reports
-- Supports visualization of memory consumption trends
+- Shows of memory usage of each variable

 ## Installation
 1. Clone the repository: